-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat.

 - 1. Attach the header to the combine feeder house and ensure that it is latched securely.
 It is not necessary to hook up the driveline or the hydraulics.
-For instructions, refer to 3.10 Header Attachment and Detachment, page 38. - 2.
+For instructions, refer to 3.9 Header Attachment and Detachment, page 35. - 2.
 Lower the combine feeder house so that the front draper deck is rotated upward to the full floated-up position.
 The header frame will be close to the ground and the coil spring will be fully collapsed.